fpgasystems/hacc/docs/infrastructure.md

 ## Deployment servers
 <!-- Deployment servers are composed of high-end multi-core processors, one or more acceleration cards (like GPUs or reconfigurable accelerator cards), and high-speed networking.
 Reconfigurable accelerator cards have all of its Ethernet interfaces connected to a 100 (or 200) GbE leaf switch to allow exploration of arbitrary network topologies for distributed computing.  -->
 Deployment servers feature high-end multi-core processors, one or more accelerator cards—such as GPUs or reconfigurable accelerator cards—and high-speed networking.
-There are **two types of deployment servers.** The first type of servers are equipped with only one accelerator card; the second are servers equipped with an heterogeneous variety of accelerators including  Adaptive SoCs, FPGA, and GPUs (please, see the section [HACC boxes architecture](#hacc-boxes-architecture)).
 The following table gives an overview of the devices installed on each of them:

 <table class="tg">
 <thead>